a6h15hek/a6h15hek/README.md

 ---
 ## Hello World <img src="https://raw.githubusercontent.com/a6h15hek/a6h15hek/master/gifs/Hii.gif" width="10px">,
 I'm a full-stack developer and Computer science engineer based in Maharashtra, India.
-I love building things and I am passionate about building excellent things that improves the lives of those around me.
-My work includes developing mobile application, making web apps and creating backend servers.
-Always interested in the entire fullstack spectrum and working on ambitious projects with same mind people."
+I love building things and am passionate about building awesome things that improve the lives of those around me.
+My work includes developing mobile applications, making web apps, and creating backend servers.
+Always interested in the full-stack spectrum and working on ambitious projects with same mind people."